Key takeaways

 Can you get a signature loan with bad credit?

-Yes, it is possible to get a signature loan with bad credit.
-There are lenders who specialize in offering signature loans for bad credit.
+It is possible to get a signature loan with bad credit.
+There are lenders that specialize in offering signature loans for individuals with poor scores.
 These lenders consider factors beyond credit scores, such as income, employment history, and overall financial stability.
-The catch is you will be matched with higher APRs, possibly as high as 36%, making them an expensive borrowing option.
+The catch is that you will be matched with higher APRs, possibly as high as 36%, making them an expensive borrowing option.

 A better option may be to add a cosigner.
 Applying with a friend or family member lessens the risk for the lender, making them more inclined to offer you a lower interest rate.